 “I would like to extend my appreciation to the program champions of the college,” says Hassinger.
 “They have been instrumental in offering support and assistance to graduates.”

-The career services team offers lifetime career assistance to graduates, and follows a detailed communications plan with recent graduates to help them find career success.
+The career services team offers student and alumni individualized career guidance, and follows a detailed communications plan with recent graduates to help them find career success.
 Services provided include mock interviews, resume and cover letter building, online listings of available positions, job fairs, networking events, alumni mentors, and more.
 Questions about career services can be directed to Steve Hassinger at firstname.lastname@example.org or 717-728-2262.

 Central Penn College has been helping students turn potential into career success since 1881, now offering associate, bachelor's and master’s degrees in the fields of accounting, business administration, criminal justice, information technology, communications, healthcare, homeland security, legal studies and organizational leadership.
 The college, currently serving students at its Harrisburg, Lancaster and Lehigh Valley locations, attributes its high rate of student success to a caring faculty and its hands-on learning approach.
 Based on Central Penn’s most recent One-Year Graduate Survey, 87.8 percent of graduates were employed in their chosen field or continuing their education within one year of graduation.
 Central Penn College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267-284-5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation. www.centralpenn.edu